Saint John’s Church

 This Greek Revival Episcopal church is noted for its association with the presidency, due to its proximity to the White House.

 Due to its close proximity to the White House, Saint John’s Church is known as the “Church of the Presidents”; accordingly, every President since James Madison has attended at least one service there.
 A prayer book in one of the pews contains the signatures of every president since Franklin Delano Roosevelt, but excluding Richard Nixon, commemorating the inauguration services they attended at Saint John’s.

-Architect Benjamin Latrobe designed Saint John's in addition to other infamous buildings in the neighborhood.
-Saint John's Church was completed in 1816 and serves as a notable example of late Federal architecture.
-The Church was designed to mirror a Greek cross but later changes to the structure altered the design.
-Additions and alterations were made to the building in 1820-1822, 1836-1869, 1883, 1919-1920, and 1950-1951.
+Architect Benjamin Latrobe (1764-1820) designed Saint John’s Church, in addition to other noted buildings in the neighborhood.
+The church was completed in 1816 and serves as a notable example of late Federal architecture.
+Many additions and alterations have been made to the church over the last two centuries, but it remains in fine condition today.
+The church still serves as an active parish.

 National Historic Landmark: December 19, 1960

 Within Lafayette Square Historic District